 Cornish Cross Broilers grow very fast, and that doesn't leave room for many mistakes.
 Every aspect of their lives is condensed.
 Be sure that they have access to clean water constantly and that you watch and adjust the height and amount the waterers hold according to your birds' growth.

 Feed is also very important.
 Make sure that every day counts positively toward their optimal growth and health.
 Use a high quality and dependable food, that is fresh and not at all moldy.
-We recommend using a 21% protein chick starter until your Cornish Cross Broilers are four weeks old.
-Then transition them to a 20% protein broiler developer until they are eight weeks old.
-Then, transition them again to a 17% protein finisher from 9 weeks old to processing/market.
+Chick starter is appropriate for the first 5 weeks.
+Switch to broiler or grower feed from 5 weeks to butcher.

 Sometimes customers have experienced leg problems with Cornish Cross Broilers; this is usually the result of the birds growing too quickly.
 One way to combat this problem is to avoid free feeding them.
-We suggest feeding them once a day and giving them enough feed so that it is consumed completely within 4 - 5 hours.
+Offer free choice chick starter for the first 5 days.
+After that, make feed available 12 hours on and 12 hours off for proper growth.
 Cornish Cross Broilers don't always know when to stop eating, and if you give them constant access to food, their bones may not keep up with their body weight.